Types of Dentures & Causes For Treatment

 Dental implants may secure a replacement tooth, using an artificial root to hold the partial denture in place.

-An implant replaces one or more missing teeth.
+An implant replace one or more missing teeth.
 Dental implants are often preferred as they look, feel and function just like regular teeth.

 Snap-on dentures are held in place by dental implants.
 Unlike All-on-4 dental implants, which are permanent, snap-on dentures are removable.
 This style of denture may be more suitable to disguise lost gum tissue.
 As always, discuss the options with your dentist.